Leninism: National self-determination

 In recognising and accepting nationalism among oppressed peoples, Lenin advocated their national right to self-determination and so opposed Russian chauvinism because such ethnocentrism was a cultural obstacle to establishing the dictatorship of the proletariat in every territory of the deposed Russian Empire (1721–1917).
 In The Right of Nations to Self-determination (1914), Lenin said:

 We fight against the privileges and violence of the oppressor nation, and do not in any way condone strivings for privileges on the part of the oppressed nation. :...
 The bourgeois nationalism of any oppressed nation has a general democratic content that is directed against oppression, and it is this content that we unconditionally support.
 At the same time, we strictly distinguish it from the tendency towards national exclusiveness. ...
 Can a nation be free if it oppresses other nations?
 It cannot.

+In this polemic against Rosa Luxemburg, Lenin also defended his position on national liberation, arguing that Russia was going through a bourgeois-democratic phase that necessitated the formation of nation states.

 The socialist internationalism of Marxism and Bolshevism is based upon class struggle and a people's transcending nationalism, ethnocentrism, and religion—the intellectual obstacles to progressive class consciousness—which are the cultural status quo that the capitalist ruling class manipulates in order to divide the working classes and the peasant classes politically.
 To overcome that barrier to establishing socialism, Lenin said that acknowledging nationalism, as a people's right of self-determination and right of secession, naturally would allow socialist states to transcend the political limitations of nationalism to form a federation.
 In The Question of Nationalities, or 'Autonomisation (1923), Lenin said:

 [N]othing holds up the development and strengthening of proletarian class solidarity so much as national injustice; "offended" nationals are not sensitive to anything, so much as to the feeling of equality, and the violation of this equality, if only through negligence or jest – to the violation of that equality by their proletarian comrades.